-School counselors enhance student academic, career and social/emotional development through the implementation of a school counseling program based on the ASCA National Model (2019).
-Through these programs, school counselors align with the school's MTSS by:
+School counsellors enhance student academic, career and social/emotional development through the implementation of a school counselling program based on the ASCA National Model (2019).
+Through these programs, school counsellors align with the school's MTSS by:

-- providing all students with standards-based school counseling instruction to address universal academic, career and social/emotional development and analyzing academic, career and social/emotional development data to identify students who need support - identifying and collaborating on research-based intervention strategies implemented by school staff - evaluating academic and behavioral progress after interventions - revising interventions as appropriate - referring to school and community services as appropriate - collaborating with administrators, teachers, other school professionals, community agencies and families in MTSS design and implementation - advocating for equitable education for all students and working to remove systemic barriers
+- providing all students with standards-based school counselling instruction to address universal academic, career and social/emotional development and analysing academic, career and social/emotional development data to identify students who need support - identifying and collaborating on research-based intervention strategies implemented by school staff - evaluating academic and behavioural progress after interventions - revising interventions as appropriate - referring to school and community services as appropriate - collaborating with administrators, teachers, other school professionals, community agencies and families in MTSS design and implementation - advocating for equitable education for all students and working to remove systemic barriers

-When do you see a counselor?....when you.....
+When do you see a counsellor?....when you.....